Cosmoglobe/zodipy/README.md

 ![plot](imgs/zodi_planck.png)

 ## Masked observations
-Finally, it is possible to specify the angle between the observer and the Sun for which all pixels are masked out.
+We can specify the angle between the observer and the Sun for which all pixels are masked out.
 This is done in the `get_emission` function by providing the keyword argument `mask`, which takes in an angle.
-In the following we mimic the typical satellite scanning strategies by masking out all pixels that look inwards towards the Sun:
+In the following we attempt to mimic typical satellite scanning strategies by masking out all pixels that look inwards towards the Sun:
 ```python
 import zodipy